EffectOrientedProgramming/book/Chapters/04_Superpowers.md

   effect6
 ```

+The new Effect runs in the "happy path" and the time the effect took is combined with the output from the program.

 ## Superpower 7.
 Maybe We Don't Want To Run Anything

-Now that we have added all of these superpowers to our process
+Now that we have added all of these superpowers to our process,
-  , our lead engineer lets us known that a certain user should be prevented from using our system.
+  our lead engineer lets us known that a certain user should be prevented from using our system.

 ```scala mdoc:silent
 val effect7 =